Facebook Music Copyright Rules for Reels, Stories, Live, and Ads

 Streamline your workflow by previewing and auditioning tracks within Creator Studio.
 Tag selections inside your content calendar, then replace placeholders quickly before publishing.
 This approach helps you test pacing, mood, and audience fit without risking claims.

-Licensed royalty free tracks
+Licensed royalty-free tracks

-A royalty free license only works if it explicitly names Facebook and Instagram as covered platforms.
+A royalty-free license only works if it explicitly names Facebook and Instagram as covered platforms.
 Many older or generic licenses stop at “online video” and won’t protect against claims inside Meta’s specific monetization system.

 Always save proof of purchase.
 Download the PDF license or invoice from your provider and archive it alongside the project files.
 If challenged, you can submit documentation through Facebook’s dispute process to clear the claim quickly.